-Content Filtering: DNS filtering is an excellent content filter able to recognize domains based on categories such as pornography, hate speech, illegal activities, copyright downloads, etc. It can even enforce safe search with popular search engines.
+Content Filtering: able to recognize domains based on categories such as pornography, hate speech, illegal activities, copyright downloads, etc. It can even enforce safe search with popular search engines.

-Email/Phishing Defense: DNS filtering can supplement your existing email and spam protections by acting as an additional layer to stop phishing URLs and limit any damage that might slip through.
+Email/Phishing Defense: can supplement your existing email and spam protections by acting as an additional layer to stop phishing URLs and limit any damage that might slip through.

-Malware Defense: DNS filtering can identify botnet and command and control domains associated with ransomware, spyware, and other malicious intent preventing this activity.
+Malware Defense: can identify botnet and command and control domains associated with ransomware, spyware, and other malicious intent preventing this activity.

 Data Exfiltration Defense: Some data exfiltration uses the DNS channel as a method to bypass endpoint and firewall protections tricking them into letting what seems like harmless DNS traffic leak out.
 DNS filtering can identify this activity and block offending connections.